ViCCo-Group/thingsvision/README.md

 <!-- Citation -->
 ## :page_with_curl: Citation
-If you use this GitHub repository (or any modules associated with it), please cite our [paper](https://www.frontiersin.org/articles/10.3389/fninf.2021.679838/full) as follows:
+If you use this GitHub repository (or any modules associated with it), please cite our [paper](https://www.frontiersin.org/articles/10.3389/fninf.2021.679838/full) for the initial version of `thingsvision` as follows:

 ```latex
 @article{Muttenthaler_2021,